Connect with others who understand.

 How Do Biologics Work?

-B cells can also be genetically altered in a lab to produce specific antibodies that will attach to a target protein.
+B cells can also be genetically altered in a lab to produce specific antibodies that attach to a target protein.
 These are known as monoclonal antibodies because they are produced from one type of B cell.

 Every antibody made by that B cell will have the same properties.
 Researchers have designed monoclonal antibodies to target specific proteins on the outside of immune cells, cancer cells, and other abnormal cells associated with the disease.